Want to jump straight to the answer? Here are the 6 types of hosting plans to consider and the best web host for each:

 What is Web Hosting?

-Before we go any further, I want to start with the basics to make sure you have a full understanding of what web hosting is and how web hosting works.
+Let’s cover the basics to make sure you have a full understanding of what web hosting is first.

 Websites are hosted on servers, which are powerful pieces of hardware that house websites and data related to those sites.
 Every component of your website is stored on a server and accessed through your web host.
 This includes elements like files, text, images, videos — everything.